 The Parasitology Reference Laboratory (PRL) provides a specialised parasitology reference service for routine diagnostic medical laboratories.
 The laboratory offers specialised parasitological diagnostic and confirmatory tests.
 Certain important parasitic pathogens are targets of its surveillance, research and teaching activities.
 With the current drive towards malaria elimination in South Africa and its neighbours, the PRL focuses on malaria, specifically surveillance of drug-resistant malaria.
 Improving malaria case management by raising the standard of malaria diagnosis, both in routine laboratories (microscopy) and at point-of-care (rapid diagnostic tests) is another way the PRL supports the national strategy for elimination, through training, outreach and quality assessment of diagnostic laboratories.
 The estimation of the burden of diarrhoea-associated parasites in children less than five years of age is the aim of another surveillance project carried out at sentinel sites in South Africa.
 Research and development of new identification techniques for human parasites include current or recent projects on opportunistic diseases such as Pneumocystis pneumonia, cryptosporidiosis, microsporidiosis, toxoplasmosis, and free-living amoeba infections.
 Other areas of interest are soil-transmitted helminths and schistosomiasis (bilharzia)

-Malaria is the major vector-borne disease in Africa, killing close to one million people annually, most of them are children under the age of five years old.
-In South Africa, malaria transmission is confined to the low-lying border areas in the northeast of the country.
-The Vector Control Reference Laboratory (VCRL) focuses on the anopheline mosquitoes responsible for malaria transmission and houses a unique collection of live mosquito colonies of the three most important vector species in Africa, namely Anopheles gambiae, An. arabiensis and An. funestus, plus the minor vector An. merus, and the non-vector species of the An. gambiae complex, An. quadriannulatus.
-Three colonies of An. funestus from Mozambique and Angola continue to provide VCRL with a unique resource for research into insecticide resistance.
-This places the VCRL in a unique position to provide operational support to the National and Provincial malaria control programmes, to offer collaborations with international institutions investigating similar problems and to play a role in influencing policy decisions on vector control strategies in the southern African region.
-In addition, the VCRL houses the largest museum collection of African arthropods of medical importance in Africa, the third largest such collection in the world.
+Malaria is the major vector-borne disease in Africa, killing close to one million people annually, most of them children under five years old.
+In South Africa, malaria transmission is confined to the low-lying north-eastern border regions of the country.
+The Vector Control Reference Laboratory (VCRL) focuses on those Anopheles mosquito species responsible for malaria transmission and houses a unique collection of live mosquito colonies of the four most important vector species in Africa namely; Anopheles gambiae, An. coluzzii, An. arabiensis and An. funestus, as well as the minor vector An. merus and the non-vector An. quadriannulatus.
+Insecticide susceptible and resistant strains of these species provide the VCRL with a unique resource for research into insecticide resistance.
+These resources and substantial in-house expertise place the VCRL in a unique position to provide operational support to the National and Provincial malaria control programmes, to offer collaborations with international institutions investigating similar problems and to play a role in influencing policy decisions on vector control strategies in the southern African region.
+In addition, the VCRL houses the largest museum collection of African arthropods of medical importance in Africa, the third-largest such collection in the world.
 The University of the Witwatersrand has recognised the high level of expertise in the VCRL and it now forms part of the Wits Research Institute for Malaria.

 Although positioned within the CEZPD, the Electron Microscopy (EM) laboratory functions as a core facility for the NICD, also providing transmission electron microscopy services further afield.
 Diagnostically, EM provides rapid viral screening of clinical specimens and cultured isolates, and is crucial for microsporidial identification.
 As an applied technique for researchers, EM is used for the phenotypic characterisation of viral constructs and diverse pathogens (viral, bacterial, parasitic and fungal), ultrastructural details of pathogenesis, microbiocide descriptions/applications, and morphological investigations into the vectors of communicable diseases.